 Her super power?
 Educating and inspiring history lovers about ancient civilizations through lively and enriching learning events, online resources and travel experiences.

 Laura holds a master’s degree in Near & Middle Eastern Civilizations from the University of Toronto and has excavated at the ancient Greek site of Apollonia in Bulgaria, and in Egypt at Amarna and South Asasif (Luxor).
-She creates specialized tours and has travelled to Egypt at least 12 times (losing count now).
+She creates specialized tours and has travelled to Egypt close to 20 times.

 Laura presents on ancient Egypt and ancient civilizations, and has taught across North America at museums, historical societies, and academic conferences (see below for a full list).